Digital marketing moves so hard, now and then it can get close to impossible to keep going.

 There’s one way to answer that with a yes, you will.
 It’s through instructional videos.

-The guys from Drip make great demonstration videos on how to use there email marketing software.
+The guys from Convertkit make great demonstration videos on how to use there email marketing software.

 14. Personalized Videos